GUOShuxuan/expandnets/exp_cifar/README.md

 # ExpandNets on CIFAR-10 and CIFAR-100

-> This is an anonymous code version for NeurIPS 2020 submission.
-Please do not distribute.

 This implements training of baseline SmallNets with 3 × 3 and 7 × 7 kernels and their ExpandNets on CIFAR-10 and CIFAR-100 respectively,
 producing results in Table 1 in the main paper, Tables S1 and S3 in the supplementary material.